blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- Formation of Arabic and Jewish states
 		- The plan was boycotted by the Arabs because 62% of the land was allocated to Jewish people, although Arabs had twice the population
 - Arab-Israel Conflicts
-	- Establishment of Israel with expulsion and massacre of Arabs
+	- Establishment of Israel with expulsion and massacre of Arabs ("Al Nakba" / "The Catastrophe")
 	- 1948 War
 		- HK of Transjordan annexed West Bank and was renamed to HK of Jordan
 	- 1967 War (Six Day War)